-There has been tremendous work on coding for noisy channels with noiseless feedback in the one-way (non-interactive) communication setting, starting with the work of Shannon, Horstein, and Berlekamp~\cite{shannon56,Horstein63,berlekamp1964block}.
+There has been a tremendous amount of work on coding for noisy channels with noiseless feedback in the one-way (non-interactive) communication setting, starting with the works of Shannon, Horstein, and Berlekamp~\cite{shannon56,Horstein63,berlekamp1964block}.
 It is known that the presence of feedback does not change the channel's capacity, however, it improves the error exponent.
 The maximal noise-resilience in this setting is also known.
 Recently, Haeupler, Kamath, and Velingker~\cite{HKV15} considered deterministic and randomized codes that assume a partial presence of feedback.